Avi Loeb

-Abraham "Avi" Loeb (אברהם (אבי) לייב; born February 26, 1962) is an Israeli and American theoretical physicist who works on astrophysics and cosmology.
+Abraham "Avi" Loeb (אברהם (אבי) לייב; born February 26, 1962) is an Israeli-American theoretical physicist who works on astrophysics and cosmology.
 Loeb is the Frank B. Baird Jr. Professor of Science at Harvard University.
 He chaired the Department of Astronomy from 2011 to 2020, and founded the Black Hole Initiative in 2016.

 Loeb is a fellow of the American Academy of Arts and Sciences, the American Physical Society, and the International Academy of Astronautics.
 In 2015, he was appointed as the science theory director for the Breakthrough Initiatives of the Breakthrough Prize Foundation.

 Loeb has published popular science books including Extraterrestrial: The First Sign of Intelligent Life Beyond Earth (2021) and Interstellar: The Search for Extraterrestrial Life and Our Future in the Stars (2023).

 Since 2017, Loeb has made a series of claims that alien space craft may be in the Solar System.
 He has argued that ʻOumuamua and other interstellar objects, including the reputedly interstellar meteor CNEOS 2014-01-08, are potential examples of such craft.
 These claims have been widely rejected by the scientific community.
 In 2023, he claimed to have recovered spherules formed by the impact of CNEOS 2014-01-08 that he alleged could be evidence of an alien starship, but the location in the ocean where he recovered the spherules was based on mistaking a seismic signal from a truck for the impact of the meteor.
 Loeb tends to publicize his results before undergoing peer review, contributing to a climate of sensationalism around his claims.

 Life and career

 Loeb was born in Beit Hanan, Israel, in 1962.
-He took part in the national Talpiot program research program of the Israeli Defense Forces at age 18.
+He took part in the Talpiot research program while serving in the Israel Defense Forces at age 18.
 While in Talpiot, he obtained a BSc degree in physics and mathematics in 1983, an MSc degree in physics in 1985, and a PhD in plasma physics in 1986, all from the Hebrew University of Jerusalem (HUJI).
 During his doctoral studies, Loeb conducted research at the Soreq Nuclear Research Center in Yavne.
 His PhD thesis focused on the modeling of plasma acceleration of charged particles.
-From 1983 to 1988, he led the first international project supported by the U.S. Strategic Defense Initiative on a new propulsion method for high-speed projectiles.
+From 1983 to 1988, he was invited by the U.S. Strategic Defense Initiative to work on a new propulsion method for high-speed projectiles.
 Between 1988 and 1993, Loeb was a long-term member at the Institute for Advanced Study at Princeton, where he started to work in theoretical astrophysics under the supervision of John Bahcall.

 In 1993, he moved to Harvard University as an assistant professor in the department of astronomy, and was tenured three years later.
 Since 2007, he has been Director of the Institute for Theory and Computation at the Harvard-Smithsonian Center for Astrophysics.
 Since 2012, Loeb became the Frank B. Baird Jr. Professor of Science at Harvard.